evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## User interface and control

-Cadillac ESCALADE IQ has twin screens on a shared frame mounted with brackets on top of the dashboard.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel mounted into the dashboard is 12,3 inches large and has a 2400x900 pixels resolution.
-The touch screen on the dashboard's center  is 13,4 inches large and has a 1888x1728 pixels resolution.
+The  screen behind the steering wheel mounted into the dashboard is 35 inches large.
+The touch screen at the bottom of the center console is 11 inches large.
+The touch screen uicontrols.screen.location.PassengerSideOnDash is 20 inches large.

 <figur>